HarryWhitehorn/PaperClip/README.md

 ## mysql

-A mysql server must be set up containing a database called `paperclip`.
-The connection path must then be set in the `.env`.
-For convenience, the following is a example docker-compose to set up a mysql server and adminer (which can be used to create the `paperclip` database).
-This is the method use in testing thus the example set in the `.env`.
+A mysql server must be set up.
+The connection path must then be set as `SQLALCHEMY_DATABASE_URI` in the `.env`.
+For convenience, the following is a example docker-compose to set up a mysql server and adminer.
+This is the method use in testing thus the example path set in the `.env`.

 ```yaml
 # docker-compose.yaml